 If a community cannot afford to hire a consultant, the LUSD Law Clinic will draft an entire land use planning document.
 If a community can afford to hire a consultant, the LUSD Law Clinic may advise the consultant in the preparation of relevant land use planning documents.
-To date, the Land Use Clinic has work with the following local governments to development comprehensive plans:Town of Alderson, Town of Athens, Town of Beverly, Doddridge County, City of Dunbar, City of Elkins, Town of Fayetteville, Town of Gauley Bridge, Hampshire County, Harrison County, City of Lewisburg, Town of Marlinton, Mercer County, McDowell County, Town of Moorefield, City of Montgomery, City of Moundsville, City of Philippi, City of Ravenswood, City of Richwood, City of Smithers, Town of Sophia, Town of Wardensville, City of Wellsburg, City of Weston, City of White Sulphur Springs, and Wyoming County. .
-The Land Use Clinic partnered with consultants to develop comprehensive plans for the City of Mount Hope, City of Ronceverte, Town of Shepherdstown, and City of Summersville as well.
-It should be noted, the Land Use Clinic will develop comprehensive plans, whole or in part, with the following communities in the next program year: Town of Barrackville, Town of Capon Bridge, Calhoun County, Town of Granville, City of Hinton, City of Madison, City of Romney, City of Spencer, Star City, City of Westover, Wirt County.
+To date, the Land Use Clinic has work with the following local governments to development comprehensive plans: Town of Alderson, Town of Athens, Town of Barrackville, Town of Beverly, Calhoun County, Doddridge County, City of Dunbar, City of Elkins, Town of Fayetteville, Town of Gauley Bridge, City of Glen Dale, Hampshire County, Harrison County, City of Hinton, City of Lewisburg, Town of Marlinton, McDowell County, Mercer County, City of Montgomery, Town of Moorefield, City of Moundsville, City of Philippi, City of Ravenswood, City of Richwood, Town of Romney, City of Smithers, Town of Sophia, City of Spencer, Town of Wardensville, City of Wellsburg, City of Weston, City of White Sulphur Springs, and Wyoming

+County.
+The Land Use Clinic also partnered with consultants to develop comprehensive plans for the City of Mount Hope, City of Ronceverte, Town of Shepherdstown, and City of Summersville as well.